 So you’re both thinking of tying the knot and taking your relationship to the next big level?

 Congratulations!
-But before getting started out on the wedding preparations, make sure you are both completely ready for the change.
+But before getting started on the wedding preparations, make sure you are both completely ready for the change.

 Marriage readiness is a crucial topic and one that must be fully thought over.
 Prepare a pre-marriage checklist (one that suits your situation) and discuss matters fully with your partner.